 If you are assessed as having a 'primary health need', then all of your assessed health and social care needs should be funded by the NHS, and will not be subject to a financial contribution from you.
-If your assessed need is primarily for 'social' care, however, then your care may be funded through your Local Authority (LA) Social Services Department, and will involve a means-test, resulting in a personal contribution unless you-are have very limited income and savings.
+If your assessed need is primarily for 'social' care, however, then your care may be funded through your Local Authority (LA) Social Services Department, and will involve a means-test, resulting in a personal contribution unless you have very limited income and savings.
 If you have more than the current limit of £23,250 in savings, investments or certain other assets then you will be liable for the full cost of your social care package and be a 'self-funder'.
-This capital limit is under review by the Government and is anticipated to rise at an as yet unannounced date.